 Toughness Test (20%)

 The test ball will be placed in a testing apparatus for controlled crushing.
 During the day of the competition, the judges will decide the displacement rate based upon the total number of teams for the competition.
-The displacement rate will be set between 5.00 and 12.50 mm per minute.
+The displacement rate will be set between 5.00 and 12.50 mm per minute but will be kept identical for all teams.
 The load will be recorded for every 5 mm of crosshead displacement and the average of the five loads will be computed.
 The average load for these five displacement points will be the Toughness Load Test Score to be carried through to the Evaluation Phase of the competition, with the team achieving the highest toughness earning maximum points.

 Load Test (25%)

 The load will be applied until the crosshead displacement of the testing apparatus has traveled 25 mm.
 The load at 25 mm is considered the Final Deformation Load and the team with the highest final load will receive maximum points.
 This load is considered the Final Deformation Load Test Score to be carried through to the Evaluation Phase of the competition.

 A score will be awarded to each bowling ball for design and analysis.
 These scores will be converted into competition points based on relative importance and a 100-based score.
 The team rankings will be based on the number of competition points earned as a result of the bowling ball design and analysis.
 The 5 bowling ball tests and score percentages are listed and summarized with test intent.

 - 1 - Mass Test (10%): Produce each ball with the highest mass without going over the 5.4 kg limit.

 - 2 - Diameter Test (15%): Produce a consistent spherical shape of each bowling ball.

 - 3 - Bowling Test (30%): Score the highest in six-pin bowling rolled during the convention.

 - 4 - Toughness Test (20%): Maximize the average value of the applied load at the five deformation points.